BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

-The analysis developed in the present paper aims to be a first step in this direction.
+as in Refs.~\cite{CuS1,HT08}.
+The analysis developed in the present paper, which is for $\beta=0$, aims to be a first step in this direction.

+Although the assumption of an all-to-all interaction kernel $K=1$ simplifies the system and the nonlocal term turns into a local term, this special case still possesses many obstacles in the analysis point of view, as already mentioned, in order to capture the existence of solutions and time-asymptotic flocking.
+In addition to that, the work on this special case indicates how the mechanism of the dissipative behavior of the solutions works and we expect this to be crucial in the extension of this analysis to general kernels.

+The problem of uniqueness and stability of the solutions established in Theorem~\ref{Th-1} is challenging and it is beyond the scope of this paper.
+However, we expect that the entropy condition inside the region of positive density in conjunction with the \emph{chosen} unique solution to the Riemann problem that connects the vacuum region with the non-vacuum region, see condition~\eqref{ad-hoc vacuum}, are the two conditions that would guarantee the uniqueness of the solutions established in Theorem~\ref{Th-1}.
+Certainly, the analysis would involve many obstacles and one should bring into play further machinery involving appropriate stability functionals, in the spirit of Ref.~\cite{Bressan_Book}, Chapter 8.

-The structure of the paper is the following: In Section~\ref{Sect:2}, we recast the problem~\eqref{eq:system_Eulerian_M-M1}, \eqref{eq:init-data} in Lagrangian variables and construct an approximate sequence of solutions.
-We define appropriate Lyapunov functionals, show that the total variation in space and time of the approximate sequence remains bounded and prove the convergence to an entropy weak solution of the system in Lagrangian coordinates.
+The structure of the paper is the following: In Section~\ref{newsection}, we first present the Riemann solution to~\eqref{eq:system_Eulerian_M-M1} around the vacuum that is admissible for the flocking model, motivate our notion of \emph{weak solution with concentration} and then recast the problem~\eqref{eq:system_Eulerian_M-M1}, \eqref{eq:init-data} in Lagrangian variables.
+In Section~\ref{Sect:2}, we construct an approximate sequence of solutions using the front tracking algorithm, define appropriate Lyapunov functionals, show that the total variation in space and time of the approximate sequence remains bounded.
+We conclude the section by proving the convergence to an entropy weak solution of the system in Lagrangian coordinates.
 Then, in Section~\ref{Sect:3}, we transform this analysis to the problem~\eqref{eq:system_Eulerian_M-M1} in Eulerian and then, prove Theorem~\ref{Th-1}.
 Last, in Section~\ref{Sect:4}, we establish decay estimates for the approximate sequence as time goes to infinity that allow us to capture the flocking behavior and establish Theorem~\ref{Th-2}.
 In Appendix, we include the proof of technical lemmas presented in Section~\ref{Sect:2}.